Mxyee/Uniconnect/README.md

 10. The answer must be between 10 to 500 characters.
 ---
 ### Notification Features:
+1. Trigger Events (Create and join an activity, submit an assignment, activity reaches full capacity, feedback given, and 3-Day reminder)
+2. Students and professors can view all notifications from the navbar "🔔 Notifications".
+3. Unread notifications are highlighted.
+4. Clicking on a notification redirects to a detail page and automatically marks it as read.
+5. Navbar also displays the number of unread messages.
+6. Emails are sent through Mailtrap using Flask-Mail.
+7. All notification messages are sent as both plain text and styled HTML using a custom template.
+8. If HTML email fails to render, the system falls back to plain text email to avoid failure.
+9. APScheduler runs a daily job that automatically checks for activities starting in 3 days.
+10. Sends reminders to all related users.
+11. In development, it can be switched to run every minute for testing.
+12. Notifications pages are protected with @login_required.
+13. If a user tries to access notifications without logging in, they are redirected to the login page.
+14. Notification logic is separated via trigger_notification() for easy extension and testing.
+---
 ## Contribution table
 | Student Name & ID      | Contribution (%) | Key Contributions / Tasks Completed                                        | Signature     |
 |------------------------|------------------|-----------------------------------------------------------------------------|---------------|